Hypothalamus143/Crypto-Asset-Manager-Simulator/README.md

 ## 📘 OOP Implementation

 ### Abstraction
-- `Validatable` interface for validation logic
+- `Validatable` interface for validation logic where Validatable interface classes are required to validate and throw a DialogException for the GUI Error Handling
-- Abstract exception hierarchy with `DialogException`
-- Abstract concepts separated from concrete implementations

 ### Encapsulation
 - Private fields with controlled access through getters/setters